noseka1/odf-kustomization/README.md

 True
 ```

 Congrats on completing the installation of OpenShift Container Storage.
-Enjoy!
+To exercise the OCS cluster, you can follow the [OCS-training](https://github.com/red-hat-storage/ocs-training) hands-on workshop.